 - Research suggests significant basin re-heating event in past; reactivation of Keweenawan Rift implicated by others

 Researchers have examined the "moraines" of the Saginaw Glacial Lobe and have offered several solutions to their anomalous relationship with the other Wisconsin-Era Ice Sheet lobes.
 Both the Michigan and the Huron/Erie lobes are seen as having overridden the original terminal margins of the Saginaw lobe, presenting a confusing picture of its advance and retreat.
 We ask the question: did the "Saginaw Lobe" ever exist?, or could the excision of the central Michigan landscape be the result of a cosmic impact?
-While there is good reason to expect that the central Michigan Peninsula was covered by a deep ice sheet, as it traversed down from the north, we question the existence of the "plunge" and focused Saginaw lobe advance from the northeast as commonly portrayed.
+While there is good reason to expect that the central Michigan Peninsula was covered by a deep ice sheet, as it traversed down from the North, we question the existence of the "plunge" and focused Saginaw lobe advance from the northeast as commonly portrayed.

 Our current proposal holds that the impact carved out much of the current bedrock topography of the Michigan basin surrounding and west of the Saginaw Bay.
 Local ejecta, distributed in a butterfly pattern, was heaped on top of the then-present ice sheet.
 As the sheet melted beneath the ejecta blanket, many of the enigmatic "moraines", hummocks and tunnel landforms were created.
 Eventually, the large lake created within the ice sheet crater catastrophically drained southward, similar to that assumed to have occurred during the post-LGM Kankakee Torrent, and later the Central Kalamazoo River Valley (CKRV).
 Following the first glaciation, we propose that each of the following 6 to 10 re-advances of the ice sheet over the following 700,000 years effectively beveled and removed most of the impact evidence

 Oblique Impact Crater on Mars with ejecta butterfly